autonity/autonity/autonity/solidity/docs/index.md

 ```

 _Burns some liquid tokens that represents liquid bonded to some validator from some contract.
-The following functions: burnLiquid, mintLiquid, realiseFees follow the same logic as done in Liquid.sol.
+The following functions: `burnLiquid`, `mintLiquid`, `realiseFees` follow the same logic as done in Liquid.sol.
 The only difference is that the liquid is not updated immediately.
-The liquid update reflects the changes after
+The updating of liquid reflects the changes after
-the staking operations of epochID are applied._
+the staking operations of `epochID` are applied in Autonity.sol._

 ### _mintLiquid